osrf/subt/submitted_models/coro_hd2_sensor_config_1/specifications.md

 * 12 x Raspberry Pi Zero W

 ### Control
-This HD2 is controlled by the DiffDrive plugin and accepts a linear x velocity and a rotational z velocity.
+This HD2 is controlled by the TrackedVehicle plugin and accepts a linear x velocity and a rotational z velocity.
 Sensors are published on the standard topics.

 ### Motion Characteristics